Meet Our Researchers

 Brian J. Park, M.D., M.P.H. | email

-Dr. Park is passionate about creating a more relational and inclusive health system for patients and communities by bringing diverse communities together to create systems and social change.
-He founded and oversees a community-organizing program in which patients, health care providers and community partners come together to create solutions for local health equity issues.
-He also directs a leadership program in which health care students and professionals develop relational leadership skills to better partner with one another to create systems and social change.
+Dr. Park is passionate about creating a more human-centered and inclusive health system for both healthcare workers/trainees and patients/communities, and channels these values into his work at the RELATE Lab.
+He co-founded Health Equity And Leadership (HEAL), a community-organizing program in which patients, health care workers, and community partners come together to co-create solutions for local health equity issues.
+He also co-founded the Relational Leadership Institute (RLI), a leadership program in which health care workers develop skills that foster team spaces with enhanced psychological safety, narrowed power distances, and increased belonging.

 -